cv21rgt/OpenCV-CPP-Tutorial/9_Drawing_and_Annotation/Annotation.md

 :notebook_with_decorative_cover: The returned value from this function can be used as the parameter value for `fontScale` in the function `cv::putText()`.

- **Draw North/south/east/west figure using drawing and annotation as an example**

- **Find an image and draw around its features then annotate them.**